-The Master of Public Administration (MPA) is an applied 36-semester-hour degree designed to prepare students for careers in public management.
-The MPA program has six core courses, five elective courses, and a capstone class.
+The Master of Public Administration (MPA) is an applied 39-semester-hour degree designed to prepare students for careers in public management.
+Students have to complete nine core courses and choose one area of concentration.
 Classes are small, permitting faculty to personalize instruction and allow students to develop interpersonal, technical, and quantitative skills necessary for competitive employment in the public and related sectors.
 The MPA program is NASPAA accredited.